 PC109 DIALYSIS TECHNOLOGY - 3 credits This lecture/lab course provides an indepth focus on the devices, machines, and procedures utilized during dialysis.
-It will cover dialysate and its preparation, the dialyzer and its characteristics, effectiveness, purpose, and hemodialysis delivery system and its proportioning purpose, system, monitoring system, and the extracorporeal blood circuit functions and monitoring systems.
+It will cover dialysate and its preparation, the dialyzer and its characteristics, purpose, and effectiveness, the hemodialysis delivery system and its purpose, proportioning system, monitoring system, and the extracorporeal blood circuit functions and monitoring systems.
 This course will also cover water treatment and dialyzer reprocessing.
 PC109 includes 60 hours of contact instruction plus 15 additional outside hours (OH).
 Prerequisites: PC104 and PC107.